-I strongly advise you to book your ticket online in advance, like we did.
+I strongly advise you to book your ticket online in advance, as we did.
 You can only book two months in advance via their website app.
 (So put a reminder if you’re planning way ahead of your actual trip.)

 The online reservation allowed us not only to skip a huge line but also to enter earlier than the time we booked.
 (I thought we’d be there around 11:30, because I estimated over an hour of queuing for St. Peter’s Basilica, which wasn’t the case.)

 Once inside, you will have the option to either go on the fast-track to the Sistine Chapel, or you can take the scenic route and explore other beautiful parts, as well.
 The fast-track is usually chosen by all the guided tours so it’s very crowded, so we really enjoyed the long way because it allowed us to discover new things and admire them peacefully.

 The Vatican Museums will not impress only with its artifacts and displays, but also through the buildings.
 Personally, I loved admiring the rooms, the halls, and all the beautiful details in the ceilings.
 And staring out every uncovered window, too, to catch a new glimpse of the Vatican.